apache/mina-sshd/sshd-site/src/site/markdown/index.md

 But we can give you a rough outline of what we want to do:

 * **3.0.0-M1**: Rework of the SSH transport protocol as a filter chain.
 The main user-visible new feature is support for client-side proxies.
+* **3.0.0-M2**: Refactoring of cryptography.
+New feature: multi-release JARs for `sshd-common` and `sshd-osgi` and using on newer Java versions the already built-in cryptographic algorithms for ChaCha20, ed25519, and ML-KEM.

 Further possible milestones (the order might change, though):

-* Some rework of handling of private/public keys.
-No new feature planned, it's necessary clean-up that will require some public API changes.
+* Some refactoring of SFTP code; current code has shortcomings regarding SFTP file systems.
 * Resolve the split packages between `sshd-common` and `sshd-core`.
-* Support Java native ed25519 on Java >= 15.
-This may result in a multi-release JAR artifact.
-* Some refactoring of SFTP code; current code has shortcomings regarding SFTP file systems.
 * Anything else we stumble upon and that we cannot fix reasonably without breaking API.

 We reserve the right to make arbitrary API changes between M-releases.